Table of Contents

 With your visualizations in place, you should set realistic benchmarks to measure your success in every key area.

 Over a short period, you will begin to see an informational picture forming.
 If your performance indicators tell a logical story and paint a vivid picture at a glance, your visualization arrangement and design are optimal.
-If you find that certain segments of information are laborious to analyze or feel like a vital piece of the puzzle is missing, you should go back to the drawing board and tweak your design.
+If you find that certain information segments are laborious to analyze or feel like a vital piece of the puzzle is missing, you should go back to the drawing board and tweak your design.

 To set you on the right path, here’s our guide to data-driven storytelling for your reading pleasure.